blokks/legacy-docs/docs outline.md

 | `--blokks-time-captions-height` | Aliquam vulputate justo lorem, a pellentesque metus porttitor id. |
 | `--blokks-table-column-height` | Etiam dignissim ut lorem non vulputate. |

-Besides resizing it’s also possible to change the
+There is also a `data-timescale` option which lets you change the size of the schedule.
+Basically, this sets the duration of one timeslot.
+Read more about *timescale* and how to change it.

 **See also**
 - [Set the timescale of the embed](http://configure/timescale)